fredofromstart/The_Mots_Sapiens_Project/README.md

 a.k.a.

 What is the Mots Sapiens Project ?
 ***********************************

 a presentation

-Note on the name : in French, « mots » translates as ~words~ (the ending consonants are silent, so « Mots Sapiens » rhymes with « Homo Sapiens »). « Sapiens » means ~wise~… Let's see if there is any wisdom in the words we use everyday. ^^
+Note on the name : In French, « mots » translates as ~words~ (the ending consonants are silent, so « Mots Sapiens » rhymes with « Homo Sapiens »). « Sapiens » means ~wise~… Let's see if there is any wisdom in the words we use everyday. ^^